TSPDiffuser: Diffusion Models as Learned Samplers for Traveling Salesperson Path Planning Problems: Introduction

 \section{Introduction}

-Consider an automated delivery robot tasked with delivering packages to several desks within a cluttered office.
+Imagine an automated delivery robot tasked with delivering packages to several desks within a cluttered office.
 To ensure high levels of efficiency and safety, the robot must accomplish two tasks: determine the order of the desks to visit and find collision-free paths between consecutive destinations in obstacle-rich environments.
 Similar applications may include robotic security patrols~\cite{basilico2022recent} and inventory management~\cite{carreras2013store}, which we envision will be realized in the near future in unconstrained street corners and stores.

 We are interested in a composite problem of traveling salesperson problems (TSPs)~\cite{matai2010traveling} and path planning introduced above, which we refer to as \emph{traveling salesperson path planning problems (TSPPPs)}.
-To solve a TSP for the shortest possible loop that visits all destinations, traveling costs must be estimated in advance for all pairs of destinations via path planning.
+To solve a TSP for the shortest possible loop that visits all destinations, travel costs must be estimated in advance for all pairs of destinations via path planning.
 While various implementations of fast TSP solvers are readily available (\eg, Google OR-Tools Routing Library~\cite{ortools_routing}), path planning algorithms require longer computation times for higher solution quality (\ie, success rate and path optimality).
-This poses the main computational challenge in solving TSPPPs.
+This poses the main computational challenge in solving TSPPPs, especially when the obstacle layout in the environment can change regularly.

 Machine learning has attracted increasing attention as a promising tool for enabling efficient, high-quality path planning in a data-driven manner.
-Given a large collection of path planning problem instances and their solutions, data-driven path planners learn a neural network to directly generate solution paths~\cite{bency2019neural,qureshi2019motion,nasiriany2019planning,chen2021decision,janner2021offline,janner2022planning,liang2023adaptdiffuser} or roadmaps/trees on which solution paths can be found efficiently via sampling-based path planning~\cite{ichter2018learning,ichter2019robot,ichter2020learned,faust2018prm,chen2019learning}.
-However, most existing data-driven planners are specialized for a single-query setup (\ie, require the exploration of the same environment for every pair of starts and goals), making them an inefficient choice for TSPPPs that need to execute path planning as many times as the square of the number of destinations.
+Given a collection of path planning problem instances and their solutions, data-driven path planners learn a neural network to directly generate solution paths~\cite{qureshi2019motion,nasiriany2019planning,chen2021decision,janner2021offline,janner2022planning,liang2023adaptdiffuser} or roadmaps/trees on which solution paths can be found efficiently via sampling-based path planning~\cite{ichter2018learning,ichter2019robot,ichter2020learned,faust2018prm,chen2019learning}.
+However, most existing data-driven planners are specialized for a single-query setup, \ie, require the exploration of the same environment for every pair of starts and goals.
+This makes these planners an inefficient choice for TSPPPs that need to execute path planning as many times as the square of the number of destinations for every obstacle layout.